Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 can afterwards describe only in terms of fashion.

 This might be an interesting way of framing political disengagement, too.
 I'm not talking about apathy or listlessness here.
-Disengagement, in this set, can be passionate.
+Disengagement, in this sense, can be passionate.
 It can even be romanticised -- an angelic posture so intense, so virulent, that no adversary can measure up to it.
 Everything is equally unacceptable.
 A sort of polarization takes place, but one